 (Scroll to the bottom for a links listing of all my daily blogs)

-I’m feeling pretty excited and confident about this hike, building on my knowledge of desert environments, route-finding, bushwhacking, canyoning, and travel through remote areas sparse of people and services.
-Between the AZT and GET, I’ve acquired over 1,200 miles of hiking in the great state of Arizona.
-I’ve come to love the diversity and challenge of it’s environments, as well as the quirkiness and friendliness of the small towns these hikes have led me to.
-I will be joining my long-time desert hiking buddy Stellar, plus anyone else crazy enough to follow our lead.
+I was pretty excited and confident about this hike, building on my knowledge of desert environments, route-finding, bushwhacking, canyoning, and travel through remote areas sparse of people and services.
+Between the AZT, GET & MRT, I’ve acquired over 1,700 miles of hiking in the great state of Arizona.
+I’ve come to love the diversity and challenge of its environments, as well as the quirkiness and friendliness of the small towns these hikes have led me to.

-Thru-Hiking Q & A (courtesy of Brett Tucker)
+Thru-Hiking Q & A (courtesy of Brett Tucker and Melissa Spencer)